Paing Phyo Thu: Career

 Paing Phyo Thu started her career as a child actor in 1999.
 Her performances as child actor stood out and she became an actress in Myanmar major films in later years.
 In 2017, she was cast to play a lead role in the film Mi which is based on the novel by one of the most prominent Myanmar novelists, Kyi Aye.
 Although expectations were high, the film was well received by the audience.
 The film release was followed by some criticism on her portrayal of character Mi who is a chain-smoker.
 She stood firmly of her portrayal of Mi by giving up her title of Health Ambassador (Yangon Division) for Ministry of Health and Sports.

 She won the Best Actress Award for her performance in Mi (film) at Star Awards (2018).
 She was nominated (Best Actress) for her performance in Mi (film) at ASEAN International Film Festival and Awards (2019).
 In 2021, she was also nominated for Best Performance (Seymour Cassel Award) in What Happened to the Wolf? at Oldenburg International Film Festival (2021).

 On 1 January 2019, she married Na Gyi, the Burmese film director who directed the film, Mi.

 Political activities

 Following the 2021 Myanmar coup d'état, Paing Phyo Thu was active in anti-coup movements both in person at rallies and through social media.
 Denouncing the military coup, she has taken part in protests since February.
 She joined the "We Want Justice" three-finger salute movement.
 The movement was launched on social media, and many celebrities have joined the movement.

 On 2 April 2021, warrant for her arrest was issued under section 505 (a) of the Myanmar Penal Code by the State Administration Council for speaking out against the military coup, calling for participation in the Civil Disobedience Movement (CDM) and supporting the Committee Representing Pyidaungsu Hluttaw.
-Paing Phyo Thu and Na Gyi had to go into hiding ever since.
+Paing Phyo Thu and Na Gyi have been in hiding ever since.